-Banks try to attract new customers with SUBs in exchange for opening new credit cards.
+Banks try to attract new customers with welcome offers in exchange for opening new credit cards.
 Typically, banks will offer a big lump sum of points after cardholders spend a few thousand dollars within the first few months of opening their new credit card.

-Sticking with the Chase Sapphire Preferred example, when you break down the 60,000-point SUB after $4,000 spend, you're earning at least 16 points per dollar.
-This is because you'll end up with at least 64,000 points after spending $4,000 (64,000 ÷ 4,000 = 16).
-There is no major credit card that earns 16 points per dollar!
-It's as simple as this.
-To earn 64,000 points with, say, the American Express Gold Card(review), which earns 4x at U.S. supermarkets on up to $25,000 per year, you would need to spend $16,000 dollars.
-In other words, 4 times the amount you spent to hit the SUB with your new CSP.
+To earn 64,000 points with, say, the American Express Gold Card, which earns 4x at U.S. supermarkets on up to $25,000 per year, you would need to spend $16,000 dollars.
+In other words, 4 times the amount you spent to hit the welcome offer with your new Sapphire Preferred.

-Of course, we can't always have a brand new card to work towards a SUB.
-Banks all have different rules that control whether they approve card applications.
+Of course, we can't always have a brand new card to work towards a welcome offer.
+Banks all have different rules that govern whether they will approve you for a new card.
 And none of us should be spending more than we can afford.

-So don't have a new card with a SUB, that is when you should be maximizing the different bonus categories across your cards.
-That is when you should use the right card for dining, groceries, gas, etc. One general exception: if you have a large purchase or expense coming up and you know you can hit that minimum spend on your new card with a swipe or two, then sure, save the new card for that big expense.
-Examples of this can include paying your taxes, buying new appliances, or a big home improvement project.
+So when don't have a new card with a welcome offer to earn, that is when you could be maximizing the different bonus categories across your cards.
+That is when you could use the right card for dining, groceries, gas, etc.